chroma-sdk/Colore/docs/articles/getting-started.md

 In some cases you can even access a virtual Grid instead of for example Key.A you can set the Key in the second row from the top and the fifth column from the left to Red:
 `Chroma.Instance.Keyboard[1, 4] = ColoreColor.Red;`
-The first int is row and the second is column.
-Starting with 0!
-There even are Constants that allow you to loop through all Keys:
+Starting with zero, the first int represents the row and the second one ie for the column.
+There are special constants that allow you to loop through all keys:

 ``` C#
 private async void button1_Click(object sender, EventArgs e)